 When too many applications run in the background, they slow down the iPhone and use extra power.
 By closing these extra apps, users can extend the life of their battery’s charge and enjoy using a faster device.
 Background applications pile up on the iPhone because the phone does not completely shut them down after use.
 Instead, the iPhone keeps applications in an intermediate state so they will quickly start should users wish to return to them.

-Note: This Tutorial is applicable for iOS 4 and Above
+Note: Following Tutorial is applicable for iOS4 to iOS6

 To shut down extra background apps, the first step is to access the multi-task bar on the phone.
 This is done by pressing the Home button two times quickly.
 A popup menu appears that shows all the background apps the iPhone has in memory.
 Items are displayed 4 at a time.
 If users scroll to the right, they will eventually see all apps that are currently open.